 webOS Open Source Edition Architecture

 The following figure shows the overall architecture of webOS Open Source Edition (OSE). webOS OSE consists of a set of layers: Core Applications, Application Framework, Managers & Services, Base Components, and BSP/Kernel.

 webOS OSE has Core applications as the top layer and this layer includes System UI and System app.

 System UI includes apps that are related to the basic user interface, such as Home Launcher and Notification.
 These apps are usually implemented using QML.

 System app includes Settings app and web browser.
 Settings app is used to control the system properties and implemented using Enact.
-As a web browser, the Chromium browser is used.
+As a web browser, Enact browser is used.

 Enact is a web app framework optimized for developing web apps for webOS OSE.
 For more information and structure of Enact, refer to Enact developer site.